mikes802/Marketing-Analytics-Case-Study/Script Check.md

 <img src= "https://user-images.githubusercontent.com/99853599/169631606-d1bd5de1-fd56-44e1-a3bb-a07836692e86.gif" width="400" height="225"/>

-Again, though, if the business task required that ties are handled by alphabatizing, then I would have messed this one up and not even realized it.
-Instead of getting recommendations for action movies, customer 284 would be getting recommendations for foreign movies.
+However, if the business task required that ties are handled by alphabatizing, then I would have messed this one up and not even realized it.
+Instead of getting recommendations for action movies as their top category, customer 284 would be getting recommendations for foreign movies.
 Furthermore, this definitely affects my calculations downstream for questions like question #3 in the quiz, regarding coverage percentage.
 Bad business.
 Let's fix it by putting `category_name` back in and moving on.
 When I do this, I will get the same results for customer 284 regardless of my ranking window function, `ROW_NUMBER`, `DENSE_RANK`, or `RANK`.
 <details>
 <summary> 🔴 SQL code</summary>